-TARGET is designed for students who
+TARGET is designed for students who need the following:

-- Need support finding a job: Support staff can help market the student to employers. - Need support with interviews: In supported employment, the employer has already agreed in principle to hire the student, and seldom changes his/her mind.
-Therefore, the interview is more likely to be a job orientation session. - May not be able to carry out all tasks a job demands: Jobs can be modified to fit the supported employee. - Need extra support to learn job tasks: Support staff can provide extra training. - Need support with problems which might arise on the job: Examples include relationship issues with co-workers or supervisors, training for new tasks, or job performance concerns.
-Support staff can help with all of these. - Need support adjusting their non-work life and employment: Many people lose jobs because they have trouble fitting work into their lives.
-Again, people in supported employment can get help from trained support staff.
+- Support finding a job: the TARGET placement coordinator can help market the student to employers. - Support with interviews: interview techniques are developed in the classroom, and then work placement interviews are completed with assistance from the TARGET placement coordinator. - Modifications to the job (if needed) so that they are able to carry out all required tasks. - Extra support to learn job tasks: the TARGET placement coordinator can provide extra training. - Support with problems which might arise on the job: Examples include relationship issues with co-workers or supervisors, training for new tasks, or job performance concerns.
+The TARGET placement coordinator can help with all of these. - Support adjusting their non-work life and employment: Many people lose jobs because they have trouble fitting work into their lives.
+Again, people in supported employment can get help from the TARGET placement coordinator.